jenkinsci/jfr-action-doc/docs/user-guide/example-workflows.md

 ```

 ## Runtime action
-This case is realized by the combination of jenkins-setup, jenkins-plugin-installation-action and jenkinsfile-runner-action.
+This case is realized by the combination of jfr-setup-action, jfr-plugin-installation-action and jfr-runtime-action.
 It will download all the dependencies and run the pipeline at the host machine directly.
 Its advantage is that it can support Linux, macOS and Windows runners.
 Its main disadvantage is the possibility of suffering from a plugins.jenkins.io outage.
 ```yaml
 name: Java CI
 on: [push]